Oscar Charles Gamble

 "When I'm at bat, I'm in scoring position." - Oscar Gamble

 Gamble was a bit of a bust with the Padres in 1978, hitting just 7 homers and driving in only 47 runs.
 After the season, he was dealt to the Texas Rangers.
-He hit .335 with 8 home runs in 64 games with the Rangers in 1979 before being sent back to the Yankees during the heat of the pennant race.
+He hit .335 with 8 home runs in 64 games in Texas in 1979 before being sent back to the Yankees during the heat of the pennant race.
 He proceeded to go on a tear, hitting .389 with 11 home runs in 36 games for New York, ending the season with a .358 average and a .609 slugging percentage in 274 at-bats.

 Gamble remained with the Yankees for five more seasons and hit .600 with a pair of home runs in the 1981 ALDS against the Milwaukee Brewers.
 Mostly a left-handed platoon player, he was especially effective at Yankee Stadium, where he slugged .585 over the course of his career.
 He returned to the South Side of Chicago as a free agent in 1985 but was released in August after hitting just .203 in 70 games.